1. Change Your IP Address

 Attackers often dig around for a historical record of your origin server IP address, which is likely to exist on one of the many websites that harvest and store domain information and IP history.

-*Please note that Incapsula will not automatically detect your new IP address; you'll need to go to Settings -> Origin Servers -> Server IPs and update it to the new origin server IP address.
+Please note that Cloud WAF will not automatically detect your new IP address; you'll need to go to Settings -> Origin Servers -> Server IPs and update it to the new origin server IP address.

 2. Set IP Restriction Rules

-When using Incapsula as a proxy for all incoming http/https traffic, there should be absolutely no reason to accept traffic from anywhere but our network.
-Therefore we strongly suggest setting IP restriction rules - using your firewall or iptables - that will block all traffic from non-Incapsula IP addresses.
+When using Cloud WAF as a proxy for all incoming HTTP/HTTPs traffic, there should be absolutely no reason to accept traffic from anywhere but our network.
+Therefore we strongly suggest setting IP restriction rules - using your firewall and/or IP tables - that will block all traffic from non-Imperva IP addresses.

-For a full list of Incapsula IP addresses and directions for setting IP restriction rules, please visit here.
+For a full list of Imperva IP addresses and directions for setting IP restriction rules, please visit here.

 3. Avoid Generic Subdomain Names

-Subdomains not protected by Incapsula reveal your true origin server IP address, and are therefore a target for scanners.
+Subdomains not protected by Cloud WAF reveal your true origin server IP address and are therefore a target for scanners.
 Knowing that, if you are using a subdomain to establish FTP connections with your origin server, you should avoid the obvious choice of ftp.mydomain.com; instead, go with something more secure and unique like 4exampleftp.mydomain.com.

 4. Don’t Leave a Trace in DNS Records

-You might also consider migrating some of your services; In the case of the MX records, for example, if origin exposure is your main concern, than the secure thing to do is to migrate your email service to a different server.
+You might also consider migrating some of your services; In the case of the MX records, for example, if origin exposure is your main concern then the secure thing to do is to migrate your email service to a different server.

 5. Lock Down Sensitive Data